 Created in 2008 as a publicly held company that integrated BM&F (commodities and futures) and BOVESPA (equities and corporate debt) and, subsequently, BM&FBOVESPA and CETIP, B3 is one of the world's top ten financial market infrastructure operators in market value.
 It is the only securities, commodities and futures exchange in Brazil and the leading exchange in Latin America.
 It trades under the ticker symbol B3SA3 on the Novo Mercado premium listing segment for companies committed to the highest standards of corporate governance.
-Its stock is tracked by the Ibovespa, IBrX-50, IBrX and Itag indices, among others.
+Its stock is tracked by the Ibovespa, IbrX-50, IbrX and Itag indices, among others.

-B3 operates an electronic system (PUMA Trading System B3) for trading in equities, financial, commodity and equities derivatives, corporate debt securities, federal government bonds, and spot currencies, as well as a securities lending system and a system for registering financial assets and OTC derivatives.
-Its central securities depository function is performed by the B3 Central Depository, while its trade repository (TR) function is performed by the B3 Clearinghouse and the registration system for financial assets and OTC derivatives in the OTC B3.1 B3's CCP function is performed by its clearinghouses, which are considered systemically important by the Central Bank of Brazil (BCB):2
+B3 operates an electronic system (PUMA Trading System B3) for trading in equities, financial, commodity and equities derivatives, corporate debt securities, federal government bonds, and spot currencies, as well as a securities lending system and a system for registering financial assets and OTC derivatives, and a system for registering insurance, open supplementary pension, capitalization, and reinsurance transactions.
+Its central securities depository function is performed by the B3 Central Depository, while its trade repository (TR) function is performed by the B3 Clearinghouse and the registration system for financial assets and OTC derivatives in the OTC B31, and the registration system for insurance, open supplementary pension, capitalization, and reinsurance transactions.
+B3's CCP function is performed by its clearinghouses, which are considered systemically important by the Central Bank of Brazil (BCB):2